FIS Modern Banking Platform

 - Associated Persons that handle proprietary transactions versus those that handle customer orders are limited to monitoring only as the trading decisions are made exclusively by the proprietary execution engines which have no knowledge of the agency order flow; and

 - The Firm will maintain unique order identifiers for all agency and proprietary orders to ensure separate and distinct activity.
-The unique order identifiers will be present in applicable OATS records as required under FINRA Rule 7440(b)(20).
+The unique order identifiers will be present in applicable CAT records as required under FINRA Rule 6830(a).

 Clearly Erroneous Executions